Admissions

 Our Ph.D. program in Political Science is selective and small by design, fostering close faculty-to-student and student-to-student interaction and collaboration.

 Applicants to our program should have strong academic preparation in political science or related social science disciplines.
+Our program is STEM-designated and emphasizes quantitative methods of inquiry.

 Our Graduate Admissions Committee, comprised of a diverse subset of our Political Science faculty, makes its decisions about admissions and fellowships after it reviews all applications.
 The components of our application include: